cuenobi/library-app/README.md

    - For accessing features, please primarily use the Librarian account.
    - This application was developed within a limited timeframe (7 days) as part of a job application test.
    - This application is still under development.
 Features may be incomplete or unstable.
+   Below are some features I plan to add or improve in the future:
+	•	Borrowing Check: Implement a system that prevents a member from borrowing a book if they already have an active loan.
+	•	Book Status Update: Change the book’s status to Not Available when borrowed and update it back when returned.
+	•	Member Registration: Allow users to sign up and manage their accounts properly.
    - If you need additional information or have any questions, feel free to ask!
    - Some features have not been added yet.
 The code may not be fully completed or follow best practices in the frontend part as I am still learning it.
 I apologize for any inconvenience.